Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Set min-max scale/README.md

 1. Instantiate an `AGSMap` object.
 2. Set the minimum and maximum scale using the `minScale` and `maxScale` properties of `AGSMap`.
-3. Set the map to a `AGSMapView` object.
+3. Set the map to an `AGSMapView` object.

 ## Relevant API